 Learn by Doing

 In addition to the coursework in the Theatre concentration, you will be required to audition for all of the main Theatre productions, plus work in design and technology positions.
-This gives you the chance to put the training from the studio into practice through work on a wide range of pieces, from classic works of the theatre like A Midsummer Night’s Dream and The Cherry Orchard, to contemporary award-winners like Metamorphoses, Art, and Clybourne Park.
+This gives you the chance to put the training from the studio into practice through work on a wide range of pieces, from classic works of the theatre like A Midsummer Night’s Dream, Electra and The Cherry Orchard, to contemporary award-winners like Metamorphoses, Art, and Clybourne Park.

 So, whether you are on stage or off, you will have the opportunity to experience the joys of bringing a theatrical piece from page to stage each semester, while earning valuable practical experience.
 In a single semester, you might find yourself acting in a show, building sets and costumes, and operating the light and sound controls for a performance.
 Just as with coursework, there’s no waiting period for you to start this kind of active learning—it’s not unusual for first year students to be cast in a performance role or to take on key production responsibilities.
 And that means more practical experience to build a well-rounded resume even before you graduate.

 Theatre students must have passion, discipline and dedication to the work, because they will spend many hours each week in the performance studio and design workshops.
 While pursuing a degree in Theatre is fun and exciting, it’s not easy.
 After classes end for the day, rehearsals and production duties begin, so time management and focus are key to your success.
 And because theatre production is a team effort, your contribution is vital to the success of the whole production, so dependability is also an important trait.

 The small size of our program means that you will be able to develop close working relationships with your peers and the Theatre faculty right from the start.
 This close connection will give you the opportunity to discuss your personal goals with faculty, choose elective courses that will best help you achieve those goals, and find new and interesting outlets for your creativity.